 Our Supply Chain

 The Group has long-standing relationships with a large number of carefully selected suppliers who produce some of the most prominent brands within the sectors and who provide services (including the provision of contract and temporary labour) to the business.
 We are committed to working with our suppliers to identify issues and develop a plan for them to make improvements.
+Our Code of Conduct has been reviewed an updated and provided to all our suppliers.
 Our suppliers are expected to adhere to our supplier Code of Conduct, which reflects our commitment to striving to ensure that slavery and human trafficking is not taking place within our supply chains.
+We request copies of our preferred and new suppliers' anti-slavery policies to ensure they adhere to our principles and Code of Conduct and continue to monitor suppliers including carrying out factory audits both through agents and carried out by our trading teams.

 Our Policy on Slavery and Human Trafficking